 Overhand loop knot

 It is performed as if it were a slipknot at the centre of a cable and serves to provisionally adjust a cable, to any length.
-The figure shows this knot before it is «tightened».
+The figure shows this knot after it is «tightened»